FINANCIAL PROFESSIONALS ONLY

 Amid the difficulties of volatile markets and periods of economic uncertainty, we think it’s crucial to remind investors of the opportunity to build their small-cap allocation at attractively low prices.
 History shows the rewards that have accrued to investors who had the necessary patience and discipline to stay invested during periods of sluggish or negative performance.
 We continue to see the currently unsettled period as an opportune time to invest in select small-caps for the long run.

-After a difficult year in 2023, small-cap earnings are poised to improve into 2025.
-Our contention is that as the U.S. economy experiences ever more tangible benefits accrued from reshoring, the CHIPS Act, and several infrastructure projects, advantages will flow to many small-cap companies.
+After difficult years in 2023 and 2024, small-cap earnings are poised to improve in 2025.
+Our contention is that as the U.S. economy experiences ever more tangible benefits accrued from deregulation, reshoring, the CHIPS Act, and several infrastructure projects, advantages will flow to many small-cap companies.

 When the Equal-Weighted Russell 1000 Outperformed, Small-Cap Generally Led